Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Path-Reporting Spanners and Emulators

 \section{Path-Reporting Spanners and Emulators}

-In this section we show how tree covers give rise to path-reporting spanners and emulators.
+In this section, we show how tree covers give rise to path-reporting spanners and emulators.
 Spanners and emulators are well-studied objects (see Definition \ref{def:SpannersAndEmulators} for a formal definition).
-Here we provide results for the stronger notions of \textit{path-reporting} spanners/emulators.
-The following definitions for these path-reporting structures were introduced in \cite{ES23}.
+In this section we provide results for the stronger notions of \textit{path-reporting} spanners/emulators (see Definition \ref{def:PathReportingStructures}).